 Aid Stations and Course Markings

-The course will be well marked with colored ribbon.
+The course will be minimally marked with colored ribbon.
 It is a fairly complicated course and you should become acquainted with the trails prior to race day.
 All participants will be required to use gpx digital mapping.
 Digital gpx map will be provided prior to the event.

 There will be long sections between Aid Stations.
-Expect to find full Aid Stations at miles 9, 17, 27 and the finish.
-In addition there will be water only, self Aid Stations near miles 5, 14, 21 and 30.
-Plan accordingly.
+Expect to find full Aid Stations at miles 9, 17, 26, 31 and the finish.

 Things to know